 - Apply the flame, taking the obvious safety precautions and using some common sense about your chosen work surface.
 Butane fed "chefs torches" are expensive and don't work as well as a standard propane torch you may already own.
 But for the best (but +$) solution google "Searzall".

 Whatever you use, move the flame around the sugar until it's liquidy and splotchy brown.
 Dark is ok but not black.
 Whisps of smoke are normal-even good.
 Just move the flame away from the smoking part when you see it.

 Freezer-safe jars should not crack, but watch for it anyway and DEFINITELY discard any jars you even suspect of cracking.

 - Return to fridge to cool a few minutes, up to 4 hours You want that nice "crack" when the spoon penetrates the sugar.
 Longer and you risk the top getting soggy.

 Don't be daunted by the flaming part.
 You'll get the hang of it quickly.

 Custard is rich, and a cup (8 oz) is a lot.
 You could consider using the narrow-mouth 4 oz canning jar (also available in freezer-safe) instead.

 An alternative to using jars is to cook the mixture in a sous-vide bag instead.
-After cooking, while still hot, snip a corner of the bag and "pipe" the custard into ramekins, first adding any goodies like berries.
-If you don't have heat-resistant gloves you can wait until it cools just enough to handle without discomfort, but don't wait longer than that - it will thicken too much.
-Smooth the surface to make it level, then to the fridge for a thorough chill before adding sugar and caramelizing.
+After cooking, while still hot, snip a corner of the bag and "pipe" the custard into ramekins.
+If adding goodies like berries, first pipe in a shallow "bed" of brulee and push the berries into it, then pipe the rest over the top.
+This helps prevent voids.
+If you don't have heat-resistant gloves you can wait until it cools just enough to handle without discomfort, but don't wait longer than that - it will thicken too much to pipe smoothly.
+Immediately smooth the surface to make it level, then to the fridge for a thorough chill before adding sugar and caramelizing.